 As of v2.0 you can pass in any props.
 Any props not used by React-TimeAgo will be passed down to the resulting component.
 This means that you can pass className, styles, id, title, aria-label, event handlers or anything else you want.

-In the spirit of NPM and keeping libraries small, any additional features you may need from TimeAgo can be plugged-in using the formatter function.
+Additionally, in the spirit of NPM and keeping libraries small, any additional features you may need from TimeAgo can be plugged-in using the formatter function.

 While the code is complete and pretty stable, I welcome issues and pull requests.

-React-TimeAgo is feature complete from my point of view (discussions welcome).
+React-TimeAgo is feature complete from my point of view. (discussions welcome)

 However, support for various languages can always be improved.
 So please, contribute